Chelsea’s youth academy has produced some fine talent over the years, some of whom you might not have realised started out there.

-He made 21 appearances in the league last term but was sold to Bournemouth in January for £19m, much to the delight of Eddie Howe who expressed great excitement over the prospect of getting to develop the 21-year-old.
+He made 21 appearances in the league that season but was sold to Bournemouth in January 2019 for £19m, much to the delight of Eddie Howe who expressed great excitement over the prospect of getting to develop the forward.

 11. Domingos Quina

-The 19-year-old attacking midfielder trained with Benfica and Chelsea’s academy during his developmental years.
+The 20-year-old attacking midfielder trained with Benfica and Chelsea’s academy during his developmental years.
 He was offered a contract by Arsenal, but decided to join West Ham in 2016.

-Quina left the Hammers in the summer, signing for Watford on a four-year deal.
-The Portugal under-20 international did not appear for West Ham in the Premier League, but he made his league debut for the Hornets in a 2-1 away loss to Manchester City.
+Quina subsequently left the Hammers and signed for Watford on a four-year deal.
+The Portugal under-20 international did not appear for West Ham in the Premier League, but he made his league debut for the Hornets in a 2-1 away loss to Manchester City in 2018/19.

-Last December, he became the youngest Watford player to score in the Premier League in the club’s 3-2 victory against Cardiff City, and he has already appeared in all three of the Hornets matches in the Championship this season.
+In December 2018, he became the youngest Watford player to score in the Premier League in the club’s 3-2 victory against Cardiff City, and he has already appeared in all three of the Hornets matches in the Championship this season.

 12. Tariq Lamptey

 Lamptey has proven a revelation for Brighton this season after he joined the Seagulls from Chelsea in January.
 Having featured and impressed for Chelsea against Arsenal in December last year, Frank Lampard allowed the youngster to leave as he already had plenty depth at right-back, with Reece James and Cesar Azpilicueta ahead of him in the pecking order.

 Lampard may now look back at that decision with a tinge of regret as Lamptey has really come to the fore since relocating to the Amex, playing an influential role at right wing-back under Graham Potter and reportedly alerting Bayern Munich to his exploits, both defensively and offensively.